 Energy Efficient Soft Actuation

 A soft an light assistive wearable device can be only realized with a highly efficient actuation system.
 Several strategies can be used to improve the energy efficiency, such as energy harvesting, compliant elements for mechanical energy accumulation (springs or elastic cords), ratchets and clutches.
-However, the implementation of such systems on a soft wearable device is a very challenging task.
+Our group is working toawrds novel solutions to address this challenge.

-The collaboration with INAIL (National Institute for Insurance against Accidents at Work) will allow the development of a new generation of industrial exoskeletons for a wide variety of uses: automotive, manufacturing, maintenance, construction, agricultural, etc. The design of the system is being done based on the User Centred Design principles to ensure a complete integration with the industry, working in narrow collaboration with end users during all the design and development process.
+The collaboration with INAIL (Italian Workers' compensation Authority) will allow the development of a new generation of industrial exoskeletons for a wide variety of uses: automotive, manufacturing, maintenance, construction, agricultural, etc. The prototypes are being designed based on User Centred Design principles to ensure a complete integration with the industry, working in close collaboration with end users during all the design and development process.

 XoSoft as a project focuses on the development of a soft biomimetic exoskeleton to assist people with mobility impairments.
 This project will deliver a modular exoskeleton for the lower limb made of soft materials as an assistive device for persons with low to moderate mobility restrictions.
 The development of exoskeletons using soft materials is an innovative field with many relevant potential applications.
 Approaches allowing more compact, low weight and comfortable solutions are strongly needed.
 A small number of important developments in this respect have been made, which will enable the development of soft exoskeletons.